mmung3/point-of-sale/README.md

-# Minesweeper
+# Point of Sale

 ### What is this project?

-This project will encompass a program capable of running the game **Minesweeper**, similar to the one commonly seen on old *Windows XP* (or even older versions) devices.
-The completed project will allow any user to be able to play the game as they desire.
+This project will run a check-out system commonly seen in a grocery or convenience store.
+It will be modelled after a **self-checkout** system (for a *customer* to use), although it could also be run by a *human* cashier.

 ### Inspiration

-Since playing the game as a kid, I was always curious as to how the computer was able to generate and run the game in the way it did.
-This project will allow me to explore the construction and process, behind the scenes.
+Having worked in retail previously, the poor design of some systems infuriated my co-workers and I. With this project I will explore the design of a more functional and effective point of sale.

 ### User Stories
 Some examples include:
+- as a user, I want to add items that are on the catalogue to my current collection of items, and see my total cost change accordingly
-- As a user, I wish to see safe tiles uncovered upon my input (ex. by mouse press or grid selection)
+- as a user, I want to remove items that I no longer wish to purchase
-- As a user, I wish to add as many flags as I want placed onto the tile(s) of my choosing
+- as a user, I wish to specify the amount of paper
+(or fabric) bags that I used in my purchase, with associated costs seen
-- As a user, I want to see the game end if I select a mine
+- as a user, I want to see the total cost shown with each 'change' *(adding an item, removing an item, adding a bag, etc.)* made to my order
-- As a user, I want to see the game state saved whenever I may decide to save my progress
+- as a user, I want to see my amount of change calculated correctly based on a cash amount I will give
+- as a user, I want to enter a validly formatted card number and PIN to complete the purchase